aafaque33/AImPro/README.md

 # AImPro
-An Idea / App to combine my learning and interest of Software Engineering, Data Scienes, Machine Learning and Photogrpahy
+An Idea / App to combine my learning and interest of Software Engineering, Data Scienec/Machine Learning and Photography